Can surface-transfer doping and UV irradiation during annealing improve shallow implanted Nitrogen-Vacancy centers in diamond?

-In summary, we investigated UV illumination and surface transfer doping as novel tools to temporarily dope a diamond during the formation of implanted NV centers by annealing.
+In summary, we investigated UV illumination and surface transfer doping as tools to temporarily dope a diamond during the formation of implanted NV centers by annealing.
 As its most salient conclusion, our study reveals that these tools have a weaker effect on the conversion yield and the spin properties than doping by growth or co-implantation, however the effect is non-negligible.
-The properties vary only by a factor of two within the small set of samples, but has been reported to improve by a full order of magnitude by other methods.
-Nevertheless, we draw the following conclusions:
+Conversion yields vary by a factor of two between samples, but have been demonstrated to vary by a full order of magnitude for co-implantation, using however less shallow NV centers, hence being more aided by the bulk properties.
+The coherence time $T_2$ also varies by less than a factor of two between our samples, but has been reported to improve by a full order of magnitude by temporary Boron doping.
+Additionally we have to note that the low magnitude of the effects and the small number of samples generate some sensitivity to systematic errors, such as different properties of the underlying diamond substrates, implantation regions or hydrogen contents.
+Nonetheless, we draw the following conclusions:

-Coating the diamond by metals (nickel or palladium) improves the yield by a factor of two, and partially induces super-Poissonian bunching of NV centers (palladium).
-It also improves fluorescence intensity, hinting towards a higher stability of the NV$^-$ charge state.
-The spin dephasing time $T_2^*$ improves significantly for an \AlOx{} coating and slightly for a palladium coating, evidenced by a narrow ODMR linewidth, suggesting an effect of transfer doping or a final plasma step.
+Coating the diamond by metals (nickel or palladium) results in an increased yield by a factor of two compared to the non metal coated samples, and partially induces enhanced paired formation of NV centers (palladium).
+It also improves the NV center fluorescence intensity, hinting towards a higher stability of the NV$^-$ charge state.
+The spin dephasing time $T_2^*$ improves significantly for an \AlOx{} coating and slightly for a palladium coating, evidenced by a narrow ODMR linewidth, suggesting an effect of transfer doping, HF-treatment or the final O-plasma exposure.
 In contrast, the coherence time $T_2$, arguably the most important figure of merit, is affected least strongly by our treatments.
 We observe a slight improvement for palladium coating and a clear reduction for nickel coating.
 The latter could be due to residual magnetic adsorbents or clustering of vacancies.
 Finally, UV irradiation has no effect on $T_2$ times and seems to degrade fluorescence intensity as well as $T_2^*$.